-The BE requires a minimum of nine additional courses beyond the Bachelor of Arts (AB), with at least six courses with significant engineering design content.
+The BE requires a minimum of nine additional courses beyond the engineering sciences (AB) major.
 Additional required courses and electives include those in mathematics, basic science, and engineering sciences.
-Graduate-level courses taken as part of the BE program also count toward MS degree program requirements in order to earn an MS either simultaneously or one year after the BE.
+At least six courses must contain significant design content.
+Graduate-level courses taken as part of the BE may also count toward graduate degree program requirements.